pandadelphin/babylonjs-typescript-webpack-starter/README.md

-A starter template for those who want to use babylonjs with typescript and webpack.
+A starter template for those who want to use the famous javascript 3D game engine babylonjs with typescript and webpack.

 ## How to Start? ##